SubredditAnalyzer logoSubredditAnalyzerv1.2

 / Methods compared

-Four ways to find subreddits, ranked by speed
+Six ways to find subreddits, ranked by results

-All four work.
+All six work.
 The difference is how many fits you uncover per hour and how often you waste a post in a sub that bans links anyway.
+Reddit has over 100,000 active communities -- most of your best fits will never appear in a keyword search.

 Decent